hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - For migration or export, always check logs for any skipped or errored nodes.
 - **NodeRef format:** If you see errors about invalid nodeRef format, ensure you are passing nodeRefs in the form `workspace://SpacesStore/UUID`.
 The library will handle parsing and SOAP compatibility internally.
 - **WSDL compliance:** If you are customizing the library or using advanced features, refer to the Alfresco RepositoryService WSDL.
 The library's `get` method always uses `{ where: { nodes: [ { store, uuid } ] } }` for node lookups, as required by Alfresco SOAP.
+- **Empty results or missing node data:** If you're getting empty arrays or objects with missing properties, ensure your Alfresco server is configured correctly and the user has proper permissions.
+The library's robust data extraction should handle most SOAP response variations automatically.

 ## Notes
 - This package is **Node.js only**.
 Do not import it in browser code.